 Most parcel delivery companies will be insured, but often it may only cost a few pounds extra to more comprehensive cover.
 This will make sure that if your item happens to get lost or damaged you won’t be left out of pocket.

 What’s important to bear in mind is that parcel delivery is a fast, low cost way of transporting things; it’s not suitable for everything – your Grandmas’ glass vase being just one example.
-Anything that is valuable, fragile or expensive may be better off with a courier.
+Anything that is valuable, fragile or expensive may be better off with a dedicated courier delivery.
 This service will cost you more but your item will be handled by just the one person and is likely to be delivered door to door, with no depots in the middle, meaning there is much less chance of damage.
 It’s still very important to consider insurance and make sure the item is packed as well as possible though.